-Notes: JH introduced the 'shaper and fairer' terminology in "Appropriate uses of multivariate analysis" in the Annual Review of Public Health.
-1983;4:155-80 (available under REPRINTS/TALKS on his home page).
-The same issues are illustrated in notes he appended to the article 'Exposure to Scientific Theories Affects Women's Math Performance' and in excerpts from 'Breast Milk and Subsequent IQ in Children Born Preterm' article, under the ETIO-gnosis heading on course website Material for Academic 1/2 day: Regression and Multivariable Analysis Sept.
+Notes: JH introduced the 'shaper and fairer' terminology in an 1983 article entitled Appropriate uses of multivariate analysis in the Annual Review of Public Health (also available under REPRINTS/TALKS on his home page).
+The same issues are illustrated in notes he appended to the article 'Exposure to Scientific Theories Affects Women's Math Performance' (see above) and in excerpts from 'Breast Milk and Subsequent IQ in Children Born Preterm' article, under the ETIO-gnosis heading on the website Regression and Multivariable Analysis Sept.
 26, 2013.